shakibalhasan-code/dot_connections/README.md

 # Dot Connections

-A modern dating app built with Flutter that helps users find meaningful connections based on their preferences, interests, and lifestyle choices.
+(Only UI is visible to you, because this is an real project and you can get more in depth by switching to another branch) A modern dating app built with Flutter that helps users find meaningful connections based on their preferences, interests, and lifestyle choices.

 ## Project Overview